mobxjs/mobx/docs/best/store.md

 You don't have to pass stores around, or have to figure out which actions can be applied to an object if they are just available as instance methods.
 Especially in large applications this is important.
 * They offer fine grained control over the visibility of attributes and methods.
-* Objects created a using a constructor function can freely mix observable properties and functions, and non-observable properties and methods.
+* Objects created using a constructor function can freely mix observable properties and functions, and non-observable properties and methods.
 * They are easily recognizable and can strictly be type-checked.